 - 1. The master's programme's tests are taken in written or oral form and/or by means of a practical, unless the Examination Board has decided otherwise.
 For each of the programme's courses, as described in art.
 3.5, the types of tests and their weighing are determined in the course catalogue and/or described on Canvas.
 Alterations during the academic year are possible only with approval of the Examination Board. - 2.
+In derogation from par 1, for Eu-HEM students this also applies to the courses HSI and AHEM. - 3.
 When a course is tested by means of two or more partial tests, the re-sit (i) includes a number of tests that can be taken separately, or (ii) is composed as one single test that comprises all of the course's learning goals and counts for 100%.
-In both cases, the highest overall mark at course level applies. - 3.
-Students with disabilities (physically or sensorially) are offered the opportunity to take the tests in a manner adapted to their individual handicap as far as possible.
-A request for granting special provisions should be submitted by the student in writing, stating arguments and supported by documentation with respect to his or her handicap(s), to the Examination Board as soon as possible after the beginning of the academic year, but at least four weeks before the test.
+In both cases, the highest overall mark at course level applies. - 4.
+Students with a functional impairment, chronic illness, or learning disability are offered the opportunity to take the tests in a manner adapted to their individual circumstances as far as possible.
+A request for granting special provisions should be submitted by the student via Osiris Case or the Examination Board's online forms, stating arguments and supported by documentation with respect to his or her circumstances, to the Examination Board as soon as possible after the beginning of the academic year, but at least four weeks before the test.
 The Examination Board will decide within 15 days after receipt of the request and will, if necessary, obtain expert advice before making a decision.